 We license certain intellectual property, some of which may be utilized in our current or future product offerings.
-To preserve the right to use such intellectual property, there are minimum annual fixed royalty payments of approximately \$0.2 million.
+To preserve the right to use such intellectual property there are annual minimum fixed royalty payments of approximately \$0.2 million.
 Once we commercialize and begin to generate revenue, there will be royalties based on the current anticipated utilization.

-Critical Accounting Policies and Estimates
+Critical Accounting Policies and Significant Judgments and Estimates

-Our management's discussion and analysis of our financial condition and results of operations is based on our consolidated financial statements, which have been prepared in accordance with U.S. GAAP.
-The preparation of these consolidated financial statements requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the consolidated financial statements, as well as expenses incurred during the reporting periods.
-Our estimates are based on our historical experience and various other factors that we believe are reasonable under the circumstances, the results of which form the basis for making judgments about items that are not readily apparent from other sources.
+The discussion and analysis of our financial condition and results of operations is based on our financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
+The preparation of these financial statements requires us to make estimates and assumptions that affect the reported amounts of assets, liabilities, and the disclosure of contingent assets and liabilities at the date of the financial statements, as well as expenses incurred during the reporting periods.
+Our estimates are based on our historical experience and on various other factors that we believe are reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily aparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.